• Skip to primary navigation

 Northern Homestead logo

-Fermented tomatoes are a real treat.
-They are sweet and sour and pop in your mouth with a refreshing explosion.
+Fermented cherry tomatoes are a delightful treat.
+They have a sweet and sour flavor, bursting in your mouth with a refreshing explosion.
 Yum!

-The only problem is to get them to that stage.
+The only problem is getting them to that stage.

-I have made fermented tomatoes for years, but to be honest, it was always hit-and-miss.
-One time they would turn out beautiful, and the next time I had to discard them.
+I have made fermented cherry tomatoes for years, but to be honest, the results were always hit-or-miss.
+One time, they would turn out beautiful, and the next time, I had to discard them.

-My favorite book Fermented Vegetables could not help me either.
-It has information on fermenting green tomatoes, but not ripe.
-Tomatoes, even though delicious, just didn’t consistently ferment well.
+My favorite book, Fermented Vegetables, could not help me either.
+It has information on fermenting green tomatoes, but not ripe ones.
+Tomatoes, although delicious, just didn’t ferment consistently well.

 The little secret is indeed a bit dirty.
 The trick is not to wash the tomatoes.